catseye/Eqthy/README.md

 matches

-    add(2, add(X, 1))
+    add(2, add(3, 1))

-in fact, because `add` is an associative and commutative operator, many proof steps can be omitted.
-The trick would be to have a simple implementation of matching that supports this without adding too many lines of code to the proof checker.
+with the unifier `X=3` because it has been informed that `add` is an associative and commutative operator, then many proof steps can be omitted.
+The trick would be to have a simple syntax that indicates this, and a simple implementation of matching that supports it without adding too many lines of code to the proof checker.

 #### Embedding in a Functional Programming Language